janmarkuslanger/tabby/README.md

 ## Tabby.Component(element, methods)

-Creates a new Tabby Component
+Creates a new Tabby Component:
   - element needs to be an HTMLElement
   - hooks needs to be an object and contains the hooks

 ## Tabby.version